Loan Quality Advisor FAQ

-- We now upload our loans automatically from a loan origination vendor’s product solution to Loan Prospector will we be able to do the same with LQA?
+- We now upload our loans automatically from a loan origination system (LOS) vendor's product solution to Loan Prospector.
+Am I able to do the same with LQA?

 Loan Prospector Data Compare

-- What data will LP Data Compare use?
+- What data does LP Data Compare use?

 - What data does LQA use to match the loan to the last Loan Prospector submission for the data compare?

 - Why would I use LQA Risk Assessment?

 - What response will I receive from LQA Risk Assessment?

 - Can LQA Risk Assessment be used to resubmit loans to Loan Prospector?